dxw/playbook/playbook.md

 check that your working arrangements are safe for you and also ensure you are paid for time off for antenatal appointments.

-#### Paternity leave
+#### If you're not pregnant

-If your partner is having a baby or you are adopting, you’ll probably be eligible for statutory paternity pay and leave.

-Statutory paternity leave (SPL) may be taken for one or two weeks in a block (not two separate weeks), between the date of birth and 56 days afterwards.
-Statutory paternity pay (SPP) is £145.18 per week.
+If your partner is pregnant, you are adopting, or you are having a baby through surrogacy, you’ll probably be eligible for [Statutory Paternity Leave (SPL) and Statutory Paternity Pay (SPP)](https://www.gov.uk/paternity-pay-leave).
+SPL may be taken for one or two consecutive weeks, between the date of birth and 56 days afterwards.
+SPP is £145.18 per week.

 If you qualify for SPL and SPP, dxw will instead pay you your normal salary for three weeks of paternity leave.
 If you want to take more than three weeks of leave you can use [shared parental leave](#shared-parental-leave).

+#### Shared parental leave

+If you're having a baby, adopting a child, or having a baby through surrogacy, you may be eligible for [Shared Parental Leave and Pay](https://www.gov.uk/shared-parental-leave-and-pay).
+If you're interested in taking this up, please talk to Vanessa.

 #### Keep in touch (KIT) days

-You have 10 paid KIT days to take during your paternity or maternity leave if you wish to come in for departmental meetings, events or just to spend some time in the office.
+You have 10 paid KIT days to take during your parental leave if you wish to come in for departmental meetings, events or just to spend some time in the office.

-Any bank holidays that you miss while on paternity or maternity will be added to your holiday entitlement when you return to work.
+Any bank holidays that you miss while on parental leave will be added to your holiday entitlement when you return to work.

-#### Shared Parental Leave

-If you're having a baby or adopting a child, you may be eligible for [Shared Parental Leave and Pay](https://www.gov.uk/shared-parental-leave-and-pay).
-If you're interested in taking this up, please talk to Vanessa.

 ### Working from home